-Founding member of muf architecture/art, Liza Fior, joins Central Saint Martins as Professor of Spatial Practices.
-Here, she talks about the role of research in architecture and the territory between the ideal and reality of public space.
+Founding member of muf architecture/art, Liza Fior, joins Central Saint Martins as Professor in Architecture and Spatial Practices.
+Here, she talks about the role of research in architecture and the territory between the ideal and the reality of public space.

 “We are thrilled to have Liza join us as a Professor," says Mel Dodd, Associate Dean for Knowledge Exchange and former Programme Director for Spatial Practices, "the intelligence and generosity of her practice approach will bring great value to the programme's culture and positioning.”

 "My research focus is being able to sleep at night – research is necessary as the means to make meaningful work in response to inevitably compromised briefs – making work for the public realm.

 Research is expanding a brief, a site and the definition of who represents a client, to simply make the so-called public realm (whether buildings or streetscapes masterplans or furniture) more public.
 This applies to the processes of design as much as the built work.
 This research is usually unsolicited by those who commission us.
 I use the word "we" over “I” when describing research as almost nothing I do is not in some way embedded in the work of muf architecture/art and a multitude of collaborations with others, including students."

 What piece of research are you most proud of?